 In California, most individuals are charged with a DUI if they're caught driving with a blood alcohol content (BAC) of 0.08% or higher.
 However, commercial drivers and people under the age of 21 are subject to stricter rules—requiring only a 0.04% BAC or 0.01% BAC, respectively, for a DUI conviction.
 Below, we list the typical ramifications for being convicted of a DUI in California.
-In addition to the consequences listed, those convicted of a DUI may have to complete a mandatory drunken driver education program.
+In addition, those convicted of a DUI may have to complete a mandatory drunk driver education program.

 Second offense: Second-time DUI offenders in California will have their licenses suspended for two years and will be fined up to $1,000 (as well as any penalties assessed).
-These drivers may also be ordered to serve from three days to one year in jail.
+They may also be ordered to serve from three days to one year in jail.

 Third offense: A third DUI conviction in California can result in a jail sentence of between 120 days and one year—in addition to a three-year license suspension and fines up to $1,000.